ezeeworld/B4S-Android-SDK/README.md

 ### Receive notifications

-The SDK sends broadcats to yur application when a beacon is matched, such that your application can itself generate the proper notification for the user.
+By default the SDK will generate interaction notifications directly, such as web links.
+For custom interactions, the SDK sends broadcasts to your application when a beacon is matched, such that your application can itself perform an appropriate action, such as generate the proper notification for the user.

 As specified above in the `AndroidManifest.xml` we define a `B4SNotificationReceiver` which parses the notifications.
 This extends from `BroadcastReceiver` directly and on the `onReceive` method the broadcasted messages are received as `Intent`s.
 At the moment every `Intent` will contain:

 - `MonitoringManager.INTENT_SHOW` - (int) Hash code of the interaction that was matched
 - `MonitoringManager.INTENT_INTERACTION` - (String) Unique ID of the interaction that was matched
-- `MonitoringManager.INTENT_TITLE` - (String) Interaction name
-- `MonitoringManager.INTENT_BEACONNAME` - (String) Unique name of the matched beacon
-- `MonitoringManager.INTENT_TITLE` - (String) Interaction name
+- `MonitoringManager.INTENT_TITLE` - (String) Message title, defaults to interaction name if no custom title was supplied
-- `MonitoringManager.INTENT_MESSAGE` - (String) Interaction message, in which customer name, beacon name, shop name, etc. were already substituted
+- `MonitoringManager.INTENT_MESSAGE` - (String) Message, in which customer name, beacon name, shop name, etc. were already substituted
 - `MonitoringManager.INTENT_DATA` - (String) Possibly a data string, often a piece of JSON encoded data
+- `MonitoringManager.INTENT_SHOPNAME` - (String) Name of the interaction's shop
+- `MonitoringManager.INTENT_GROUPNAME` - (String) Name of the interaction's group
+- `MonitoringManager.INTENT_BEACONNAME` - (String) Name of the matched beacon as configured in the SDK
+- `MonitoringManager.INTENT_BEACONID` - (IBeaconID) Beacon identification, including technical name (B4S:XXXX:XXXX), UDID, major and minor
+- `MonitoringManager.INTENT_DISTANCE` - (double) Distance estimate in meters

 To simply show a user notification every time a message is broadcasted, implement in your `onReceive`:
 ```java